A Beginners Guide to Building Your First BlogIf you have been planning to launch a blog but didn’t know where to start you are in the right place…

 Create a WordPress Blog – Step by Step TutorialIn order to setup a blog you will need a domain name and web hosting.
 If you are new to starting a blog then I recommend that you register your domain & hosting with the same company to keep things simple.

-Over the past few years, I’ve tried dozens of different WordPress Hosting providers and I highly recommend using Web Hosting Hub to start a blog because of their simple installation process & reliability.
+Over the past few years, I’ve tried dozens of different WordPress Hosting providers and I highly recommend using Web Hosting Hub to make a blog because of their simple installation process & reliability.

 First head on over to Web Hosting Hub, if you visit the site today you will get an exclusive discount and free domain name worth $14.99.
 Select the package you want for your new site, if you plan on hosting more than 1 site on your hosting account then I recommend the Nitro package.